almaan/stereoscope/README.md

 # Integration of Single Cell and Spatial Transcriptomics Data

 This repository contains the Python package **stereoscope**, being the implementation of the method presented in the paper.
-Additionally scripts used to preprocess, visualize and compare data/results presented in the paper is also found herewithin.
+In addition, scripts used to preprocess, visualize and compare data/results presented in the paper are also found are also included.

-Below you will find  examples of how to use stereoscope, whilst these are cast as a guide in how to reproduce the results the procedure can of course be generalized to any data set.
+Below you will find  examples of how to use stereoscope, whilst these are cast as a guide in how to reproduce the results the procedure can of course be generalized and applied to any data set.
+The examples included are

+1. [Reproducing the mouse brain analysis](#reproducing-the-mouse-brain-analysis): Conducting the complete analysis of the mouse brain presented in the paper, from downloading data to visualizing the results
+2. [Reproducing the method comparison](#reproducing-the-method-comparion): Generation of synthetic data, running all three methods and comparing them

 ## Installing stereoscope
-To perform any of the analyses below you need to install stereoscope, we have also prepared some datasets for you (found within this github repo) hence the first thing we will do is to clone this repository.
-Open your terminal and change to a suitable directory - then enter:
+To make things easy for you, we have included installation files for stereoscope, a lot of scripts and some data sets in this repo, thus we will begin by cloning it.
+Open your terminal and change to your desired download directory - then enter the following:

 ```console
 foo@bar:~$ git clone https://github.com/almaan/stereoscope
 ```

 Now let's start by installing stereoscope, you can easily do this by the following commands